The Virtual Currency Regulation Review: Cayman Islands

 Both originating and beneficiary VASPs must produce transaction information to a competent authority where requested in a written notice.

-Any person who breaches the AML Regulations commits an offence and is liable on summary conviction to a fine of up to CI$500,000, or on indictable conviction to an unlimited fine and imprisonment for two years.
+Any person who breaches certain provisions of the AML Regulations commits an offence and is liable on summary conviction to a fine of up to CI$500,000, or on indictable conviction to an unlimited fine and imprisonment for two years.
 Where an offence is committed by an entity with the consent or connivance of, or is attributable to neglect on the part of, a director, member, partner, manager, secretary or other similar officer as applicable, that person is liable as well as the entity.

-vi Terrorism Law
+vi Terrorism Act

-According to Section 20 of the TL, it is an offence for a person to use property for the purposes of terrorism or to possess property intending that it be used, or having reasonable cause to suspect that it may be used, for the purposes of financing acts of terrorism, terrorists or terrorist organisations.
+According to Section 20 of the TA, it is an offence for a person to use property for the purposes of terrorism or to possess property intending that it be used, or having reasonable cause to suspect that it may be used, for the purposes of financing acts of terrorism, terrorists or terrorist organisations.

-Section 21 of the TL makes it an offence for a person to enter into or become concerned with an arrangement as a result of which property is made available to another knowing, or having reasonable cause to suspect, that it will or may be used for the purposes of terrorism.
+Section 21 of the TA makes it an offence for a person to enter into or become concerned with an arrangement as a result of which property is made available to another knowing, or having reasonable cause to suspect, that it will or may be used for the purposes of terrorism.

-Under Section 22 of the TL, a person commits a money laundering offence if he or she 'enters into or become concerned in an arrangement that facilitates the retention or control by or on behalf of another person of terrorist property by concealment, by removal from the jurisdiction or by transfer to nominees'.
+Under Section 22 of the TA, a person commits a money laundering offence if he or she 'enters into or become concerned in an arrangement that facilitates the retention or control by or on behalf of another person of terrorist property by concealment, by removal from the jurisdiction or by transfer to nominees'.

 Regulation of exchanges

-i Stock Exchange Company Law (revised)
+i Stock Exchange Company Act (Revised)

-Pursuant to the Stock Exchange Company Law, the Cayman Islands Stock Exchange does not have the sole and exclusive right to operate the securities markets in the Cayman Islands that trade in securities that are virtual assets.
+Pursuant to the Stock Exchange Company Act, the Cayman Islands Stock Exchange does not have the sole and exclusive right to operate the securities markets in the Cayman Islands that trade in securities that are virtual assets.
 A securities market is defined broadly, and includes offering a place where, or a facility or arrangement by which (and situated in whole or in part in the Cayman Islands), securities are listed or regularly offered for purchase or sale.

 Whether a stock exchange is operating within the Cayman Islands will need to be determined based on the operations of the exchange: for instance, where its employees and servers are located.